hyphacoop/two.compost.digital/content/pieces/logging-off/016a/index.md

 You watch her texts come in, line after line, filling up your screen.

-*It’s just very obvious that the whole thing seemed irrelevant to people.
+*It’s very obvious that the whole thing seemed irrelevant to people.
 Not worth talking about.
-It’s just this inexplicable, historical accident that we live here and others have been pushed to the margins.
-This ambiguous, distant tragedy that’s completely irrelevant to our lives today, strolling through the forest and seeing how small and impoverished it becomes every year.*
+They act like it's this inexplicable, historical accident that we live here and others have been pushed to the margins.
+An ambiguous, distant tragedy that’s completely irrelevant to our lives today, strolling through the forest and seeing how small and impoverished it becomes every year.*

 *And if all I’m doing is posting on a forum of ten thousand strangers about Indigenous erasure—then what?
 I write these performative, pointless comments and wallow in guilt, and everything stays the same.*